What is cloud bursting in cloud computing?

 This strategy can also be used to streamline data processing.
 For this reason, it’s becoming increasingly popular for research teams and developers that need to process and test large volumes of data rapidly.

-As an example, NASA needed to process petabytes of data from the Orbiting Carbon Observatory 2 (OCO-2).
+For example, NASA needed to process petabytes of data from the Orbiting Carbon Observatory 2 (OCO-2).
 NASA used AWS to process the data, processing the entire batch in just seven days for roughly $7,000.
 The alternative option was to purchase and install new data center hardware, a process that would have taken 100 days and cost about $200,000.

 Key considerations when using cloud bursting